sudofx/wake-scaffold/memory/core_memories/index.md

 The first validation attempt therefore did not demonstrate that the intended memory structure was visible to the tool.

-### Startup validation tool — first attempt
+### Startup validation tool — initial implementation

-Wake 2 created `memory/core_workspace/tools/startup.py` as a repeatable startup/environment check.
+Wake 2 created:

+`memory/core_workspace/tools/startup.py`

 Its persisted stdout was:

 `{"status": "STRUCTURALLY_INVALID", "missing": ["memory", "core_workspace"]}`

-The failure exposed an execution-context/path-resolution problem: the script was using relative paths from the tool-runner context.
+This exposed an execution-context/path-resolution problem.
+The script was using relative paths from the tool-runner context rather than reliably locating the workspace root.

-### Startup validation tool — attempted path-resolution fix
+### Startup validation tool — root discovery revision

-Wake 3 updated `tools/startup.py` to discover a workspace root by searching upward from both `Path.cwd()` and `Path(__file__)`.
+Wake 3 revised `startup.py` to discover the workspace root by searching upward from both `Path.cwd()` and `Path(__file__)`.

-The intended hypothesis was:
+The hypothesis was:

 > Dynamic root directory resolution will locate `memory`, `index.md`,
 > `rules.md`, and `identity.md` and return `STRUCTURALLY_COMPLETE`.

-The persisted execution evidence instead was:
+The persisted result contradicted this:

 `{"status": "STRUCTURALLY_INVALID", "root": "/home/runner/work/wake-scaffold/wake-scaffold", "cwd": "/home/runner/work/wake-scaffold/wake-scaffold/memory/core_workspace/tools", "found": ["memory"], "missing": ["index.md", "rules.md", "identity.md"]}`

-This **contradicts the prediction**.

-The dynamic root discovery itself worked: it correctly located the repository root.
-However, the validator then looked for `index.md`, `rules.md`, and `identity.md` directly beneath that root.
+The root discovery worked, but the validator incorrectly assumed that important files existed directly at repository root.

-The actual scaffold layout places these files inside the memory directories, including:
+This refuted the hypothesis and revealed a second problem: the validator's expected directory layout did not match the actual scaffold layout.

+### Startup validation tool — layout-aware revision

+Wake 4 explicitly refuted the previous hypothesis and created a new one:

+> `startup.py` searching the actual scaffold subpaths
+> (`memory/core_identity/` and `memory/core_memories/`) will find all
+> required files and return `STRUCTURALLY_COMPLETE`.

+Bob revised `startup.py` to check the actual scaffold locations, with fallbacks for alternate layouts.

+The persisted execution result was:

+`{"status": "STRUCTURALLY_COMPLETE", "root": "/home/runner/work/wake-scaffold/wake-scaffold", "found": ["memory", "core_workspace", "identity.md", "rules.md", "index.md"]}`

+This confirms that the latest implementation successfully validated the expected workspace structure.

+Wake 4 also recorded a structured model revision containing:

+- observation,
+- claim,
+- prediction,
-- `memory/core_memories/index.md`
+- test,
-- `memory/core_identity/rules.md`
+- outcome,
-- `memory/core_identity/identity.md`
+- revision.

-Therefore Wake 3 revealed that the original path-resolution problem was only part of the problem.
-The validator also contained an incorrect assumption about the repository's directory layout.

-This is useful evidence of iterative debugging: the attempted fix solved one layer of the problem and exposed another.

-The journal's same-wake metrics label the run as a successful development execution because the process exited with code 0.
-That label must not be interpreted as successful validation: persisted stdout says the structural check was invalid.
+The previous hypothesis was explicitly marked `refuted` before the new layout-aware hypothesis was tested.

+This is the strongest evidence so far of an explicit evidence-driven revision cycle.

-## Capability project
+## Current capability project

 The growth-plan project is: